pauljickling/whiteboard/README.md

 `django-admin createsuperuser`

 This will prompt you to create a username and password.
 Be sure to have some method to retrieve it!
 I've had very annoying instances when I couldn't remember a username and/or password for a Django project I created.
 Once you have created your username and password you can go to `localhost:8000/admin` to create new problems, or whatever other changes you might want to make.

+### Future Features for Whiteboard

+- A login system for users
+- Original problems served so that an actual instance of the app can be hosted somewhere non-locally
+- Problems that feature permutations so that users might encounter variations on problems they have already solved
+- An analysis form so a user can make comments on anything interesting about their coding example, Big O analysis, etc.
+- Guides to help users better understand fundamental data structures and algorithms, and develop strategies to better solve problems